 A cache plugin serves static contents to the visitor which improve page load speed.
 There are so many cache plugins available in the WordPress plugin directory.
 WP Super Cache plugin is the best option for the beginners.
 This plugin is developed by the team Automattic.

 This plugin stores cached pages in the memory.
 When a user makes a request the pages are delivered from the cache.
+Here in this guide, you will learn about best settings for WP Super Cache plugin to speed up your WordPress site.

 How to install WP Super Cache?